bosagora/docs-bosagora-io/docs/wallet/web/03-how-to.md

 **Dark Mode**

-You can change the background color of the screen.
-Dark Mode and Light Mode are provided.
+You can change the background color of the screen to Dark Mode or Light Mode.

 [1]:./01-introduction.md#transaction-fee
 [2]:./01-introduction.md#payload-and-payload-fee